tendermint/tendermint/docs/spec/consensus/fork-accountability.md

 Note that detecting this behavior require application knowledge.
 Detecting this behavior can probably be done by referring to the block before the one in which height happen.

-**Q:** can we say that in this case a validator ignore to check if proposed value is valid before voting for it?
+**Q:** can we say that in this case a validator declines to check if a proposed value is valid before voting for it?